frosch123/Grf2Html/readme.txt

    Grf2Html is published under the terms of GNU General Public License [4].

-   Grf2Html makes use of PNG Delphi by Gustavo Daud [5].
+   The windows version of Grf2Html makes use of PNG Delphi by Gustavo Daud [5].

 (*) See sections 5 and 6 about errors and limitations for details.

 2) Installation:
-   Download the win32 build from
+   Download the binary build for your operating system from
       http://www.tt-forums.net/viewtopic.php?f=26&t=34279
    and extract it to your favorite location.
    About the usage proceed with section 4.

-3) Obtaining the source code:
+3) Compiling:
-   If you want to compile Grf2Html yourself you need:
+   If you do not want to use the above binaries but want to compile Grf2Html yourself, these are your steps.
+   You can compile Grf2Html either on windows with Delphi or with Free Pascal on several operating systems, though compiling with Free Pascal is only tested on linux.

+3.1) Compiling on windows with Delphi:
+   You need:
-     1) A Delphi compiler.
-Version 5 or above should suffice.
+     1) Delphi 5 or newer.
      2) A resource compiler.
 Usally "brcc32.exe" in your delphi\bin directory.
      3) A SubVersion (svn) client to get the source.
      4) PngDelphi by Gustavo Daud.
 Either from sourceforge [5] or from